itsmhuang/google-homepage/README.md

 # google-homepage
-Solution for the HTML/CSS project on The Odin Project.
-WIP
+Solution for the "easy version" HTML/CSS project on The Odin Project.